onlyquads/spring_tool/readme.md

 To create a preset, follow these steps:

     1. Select the controllers you want to work with.
     2. Create a locator and position it at the end of the chain.
+Translate the locator only on one axis in object space.
     3. Click ‘Save Preset’—the locator’s coordinates and values will be automatically populated in the Save Preset popup window.

 ### Applying Presets